Out-of-stock SKUs that are also generating support complaints, where lost availability is turning into lost goodwill.

 Q: Can I customise the alert threshold?

 Yes.
-The default alert fires whenever any out-of-stock SKU has complaints; sensitivity is configurable per profile in the Sensitivity tab if you want to surface only SKUs above a complaint count.
+The default alert fires whenever any out-of-stock SKU has complaints; the alert threshold is configurable per profile in the Alert Rules tab if you want to surface only SKUs above a complaint count.